 On the surface, Frederic Lemieux reacted like many others to the news that Equifax, one of the nation’s three credit card reporting agencies, suffered a major network breach that allowed hackers to access the personal records of up to 143 million Americans.

 “How could you not see this coming?” the cybersecurity expert asked in an interview.
 “How could you not be more careful?
 How could you not be more ahead of the curve?”

 But his questions are, in large part, rhetorical.
-In fact, Lemieux, the faculty director of Georgetown University’s graduate program in Applied Intelligence, has a pretty good idea of how the company failed in its most basic mission, and it has a lot to do with lax government regulation, a lack of consequences when mistakes happen, and a corporate culture of what Lemieux calls “passive complicity.”
+In fact, Lemieux, the faculty director of Georgetown University’s graduate programs in Applied Intelligence and Cybersecurity Risk Management, has a pretty good idea of how the company failed in its most basic mission, and it has a lot to do with lax government regulation, a lack of consequences when mistakes happen, and a corporate culture of what Lemieux calls “passive complicity.”

 To begin with, unlike banks, credit reporting agencies are only lightly regulated.
 The agencies responsible are the Federal Trade Commission and the Consumer Financial Protection Bureau.
 Yet, like banks, these companies are entrusted with some of consumers’ most private information—including names, birth dates, home addresses, and Social Security numbers.

 All this can be used to “steal” victims’ identities and savings, block them from taking out loans—even impede their access to prescription medications.
 It’s a lucrative, worldwide business that only grows bigger and more sophisticated as the volume of personal data expands.

 “It’s like a black market of identities,” Lemieux said.